 Funding Needs: The Transportation Call Center and Bus Buddy programs are dependent on Section 5310 funding to maintain adequate staffing.
-In addition, funding is requested for outreach to promote the availability of the Transportation Call Center.
+In addition, funding is requested for outreach to promote the availability of the Transportation Call Center through print and/or radio ads.